 Harajuku Kitchen a For Trendy Setting and Award-Winning Food

-Harajuku Kitchen (10 Gillespie Place) is an award-winning Edinburgh Japanese restaurant in Bruntsfield close to Lothian Road and the Meadows.
+Harajuku Kitchen (10 Gillespie Place) is an award-winning Edinburgh Japanese restaurant in Bruntsfield, close to Lothian Road and the Meadows.

 Its second venue is an attractive container outside St James Quarter in the City Centre, where it sells burritos, yakisoba noodles, and large chicken.